Aura Router

 ])

-Each dynamic segment must use a consistent param name for a given path level.
+Each dynamic segment must use a consistent parameter name for a given path level.
 Otherwise, the router throws a configuration error.

 /users/:userId